General privacy statement

 Organizations or companies that provide us with personal data are obliged, according to the GDPR, to inform their employees about this.
 You can provide this statement to your employees as an organization or company.

 As a municipality, we have a large number of statutory tasks.
 These statutory tasks include, for example, maintaining the Basic Personal Records, in Dutch Basisregistratie Personen (BRP), implementing the Participation Act, in Dutch Participatiewet, and the Social Support Act, in Dutch Wet maatschappelijke ondersteuning (Wmo).
-As a result, we have a large amount of personal data (download the guidelines in English).
+As a result, we have a large amount of personal data which guidelines in English you can download on the website of European Data Protection Board.
 These data are processed and transmitted to the national database, which is used, among others, by the Tax Authority.
 In all public law processes of the municipality, we have an obligation to work with data from the BRP.
 We have a great responsibility in this regard.

 Dutch municipalities have committed themselves to a minimum level of information security through a covenant.
 These rules are laid down in the Government Information Security Baseline, in Dutch Baseline Informatiebeveiliging Overheid (BIO), which you can read at nldigitalgovernment.nl.